ThxGoat/goat/README.md

     (false, but good answer)

     - Walking very carefully?
     - The goats live in an area with high winds and shifting sands.
-A sand dune covered a tree, the goats climbed up the sand dune, and then another windstorm blew the sand away, leaving goats in a tree?
+      A sand dune covered a tree, the goats climbed up the sand dune, and then a later windstorm blew the sand away, leaving goats in a tree?

 [Photo © Oliver Laumann](http://www.flickr.com/photos/oliverlaumann/8119142781/in/photostream/)